Going camping for the first time? Here are the crucial camping mistakes to avoid to have an amazing adventure in the outdoors.

 - Camping stove: Since you’ll be preparing your own means, it’s important to take a cooking stove.
 This Coleman camping gas stove is small but will do a great job while in the outdoor.

-These are just a few of the camping items but I’ll be creating a comprehensive camping packing list soon with everything needed.
+These are just a few of the camping items but you can check out this comprehensive car camping packing list that has everything you’ll need in the outdoors.

 5. Packing to much stuff